25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 3. Have a conversation using exaggerated expressions

-Using big expressions on your face, or varying your voice, can help keep your baby super interested.
+Using different facial expressions, or varying your voice, can help keep your baby super interested.

 4. Read to your baby using different voices and expressions